calboo/Flare_Triggering/README.md

 - y_amp - the oscillation amplitude of the injected field across the PIL
 - omega - the oscillation frequency of the injected field

+Note that all parameters are given in normalised units, see Lare3d manual for more info.

 ### Flare_trigger_twist

 These files are used to reproduce simulations with a single BR that oscillates torsionally but remains in the centre of the domain.
 The parameters that can be changed in this simulation can all be found in the shared_data.F90 file and are the same as those for Flare_trigger_linear but with no x_amp and y_amp and instead a parameter for the amplitude of torsional oscillations, rotamp0, which is the maximum rotation of the injected field in degrees.